MiahNelah/cleaner-sheet-title-bar/README.md

 # Compatibility

-Modules owner are free to customize window header buttons like they want.
-However, if they decide to mimic native ones, everything will be handled automatically.
-I will add some compatibility patch to this module to handle some famous modules, like PopOut!

-Supported modules:
-* PopOut !

-You found a non-compatible module ?
+Useless module is doing something very tricky, every module should be compatible.
+You find some issue?
 Open an issue, so I add it to this list 😉